Vaishnavirajendhiran/WIT-Shout-out-for-help/README.md

 Component 4: Web application and mobile app with dashboard service. "web-app-dashboard" file has the sample dashboard view

-Do watch our video "Hackathon" to understand our idea and concepts
+Do watch our video "https://youtu.be/eRoTo21XQks" to understand our idea and concepts

 Note: Due to security reasons we could not share our full working code and we have tried our level best to give tough of how each component looks like and the final dashboard